wilfriedbarth/wb-blog/src/pages/posts/2019-03-22-sicp-visualizing-lisp-evaluation-as-a-tree/index.md

 Pretty neat!

-### Visualizing Lisp Evaluation as a Tree of Expressions
+### Visualizing Lisp Evaluation as a Tree

 Ok now for the big reveal.
-Lisp evaluation is a tree of expressions!
+Lisp evaluation can be visualized as a tree!
 See the image below for a tree representation of evaluation of the nested compound expression in prior section.

 ![Representation of a Nested Compound Expression](LispTreeDiagram.jpg)